kamleshp214/truthscan/README.md

    - View the overall verdict and confidence score.
    - Examine the detailed breakdown of analysis factors.
    - Use the "New Analysis" button to analyze another article.

+## 🧠 Technical Implementation Details

+### Backend Architecture

+The application uses a Flask-based backend with the following components:

+- **Web Scraping Module**: Utilizes BeautifulSoup4 to extract article content from URLs with specialized handling for different news sites.
+- **Text Analysis Engine**: Implements rule-based algorithms to detect patterns associated with fake news.
+- **API Endpoints**: RESTful API design for handling verification requests and returning structured results.

+### Frontend Implementation

+The frontend is built with modern web technologies:

+- **Responsive Design**: Adapts seamlessly to different screen sizes using Bootstrap 5.
+- **Interactive UI**: Real-time feedback and visual indicators for verification results.
+- **Error Handling**: Comprehensive client-side validation and error messaging.

 ## ⚠️ Limitations & Disclaimer